-I love the American Express Bakery, I’ve been going there for as long as I can remember, and even a few times I can’t remember.
-I love everything about it, the smell of cinnamon in the air, the old wooden cabinets, the line up of breads whose names I can’t pronounce; everything.
-But even I have to admit, the American Express Bakery is probably the most boring place in the world.
-I love it.
-But it’s still boring, it’s like a sweet old lady or the Simpsons, there’s no doubt in my mind that it’s great, it’s just that every time I have to spend more than five minutes there I want to shoot myself or get hit by a speeding Landcruiser.
+We love the American Express Bakery, we’ve been going there for as long as we can remember, and even a few times we can’t remember.
+We love everything about it, the smell of cinnamon in the air, the old wooden cabinets, the line up of breads whose names we can’t pronounce; everything.
+Unfortunately, however, we’ve come to the conclusion that the American Express Bakery is probably the most boring place in the world.
+It’s like a sweet old lady or the Simpsons, there’s no doubt in our minds that it’s great, it’s just that every time we have to spend more than five minutes there, we want to shoot ourselves or get hit by a speeding Landcruiser.

 The Almond and Apricot Cookie tasted like every generic cookie but a million times better thanks to the sugar frosting.
 At first we thought we detected a hint of rum but it turns out that’s also what gram flour tastes like.
 So that made us introspect a little.

 We do think American Express Bakery is the best of the Hill Road bakery triad.
 It’s the cleanest, quietest and best looking.
 We’d probably spend a lot more time there if it wasn’t so annoyingly dull.
 I mean they could at least crank open a window or something; I could literally hear the blood vessels in my ear even though it’s on the main road on a Tuesday afternoon.
 But when it comes to incredible food at prices they’ve barley updated since they started 50 years ago, there’s no doubt that it’s a national treasure everyone needs to visit.